-According to the National Retail Federation’s (NRF) 2019 holiday forecast, merchants can expect retail sales to increase between 3.8 percent and 4.2 percent from 2018.
+According to the National Retail Federation’s (NRF) 2021 holiday forecast, merchants can expect retail sales to increase between to more than $4.4 trillion.
 That’s higher than the most recent annual average, which points to a busy holiday season.
 While a robust holiday shopping season is certainly great news for small businesses, it also requires preparation for the extra customers, orders, credit card processing, and demands on your inventory that come with the season.
 In this article, we’ll help you run through a holiday prep checklist to get your small business ready for “the most wonderful time of the year.”

 1. Make sure your inventory is up to date.

 Your first step in getting ready for this year’s season is to review what happened last year.
 Using the NRF’s holiday forecast as a guide, add about 5 percent to your sales figures from last year to help you figure out how much inventory to stock.

 Depending on the type of merchandise you sell, whether it’s more “evergreen” (such as candles, bath products, things people buy every year) or trendy (emoji pillows, for example), you may use last year’s sales volume to determine what you’ll stock up on this year or to plan the types of new items you’ll offer.

 - What have I sold the most of (particular candle scents or types of bath products) in recent years?